petermekhaeil/petermekhaeil.com/src/posts/page-speed-comparison-singapore-commerce.md

 ![](/images/uploads/sg-commerce-fairprice-media.png)

 That thin bar at the start of the request is the connection setup.
-This occured because it is the first connection made to this server (this image is hosted on a different domain).
+This occurred because it is the first connection made to this server (this image is hosted on a different domain).
 FairPrice made an attempt to start this connection setup earlier by using `preconnect` and `dns-prefetch`:

 ```html
 <link rel="preconnect" href="https://media.nedigital.sg" />
 <link rel="dns-prefetch" href="https://media.nedigital.sg" />
 ```

-This connection setup could have started earlier if the HTML was recieved earlier.
+This connection setup could have started earlier if the HTML was received earlier.
 You see the thin yellow bar at the start of Row 31 and 32?
 The browser knew about these requests too but it is also waiting for the same connection setup to start downloading the other images.
-If they cut down the time it takes for the HTML to download, then these image potientially render earlier.
+If they cut down the time it takes for the HTML to download, then these image potentially render earlier.

 Another method to avoid this connection setup is to move the largest contentful paint to the same server.
 Either technique can improve their LCP score (which is right now their lowest mark in their [Core Web Vital audit](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fwww.fairprice.com.sg%2F&tab=desktop)).